 - where the 64-bit dividend occupies an even/odd register pair whose even register is x; y represents the divisor.
-After division, the even register holds the remainder and the odd register the quotient. - Now consider the two three address code sequences - (a)and (b) in which the only difference is the operator in the second statement.
+After division, the even register holds the remainder and the odd register the quotient. - Now consider the two three address code sequences

+(a) and (b) in which the only difference is the operator in the second statement.
 The shortest assembly sequence for (a) and (b) are given in(c). - Ri stands for register i.
-L, ST and A stand for load. store and add respectively.
-The
+L, ST and A stand for load, store and add respectively.
+The optimal choice for the register into which 'a' is to be loaded depends on what will ultimately happen to e.

+t := a + b

+t := t c

-REGISTER ALLOCATION t := a + b t := t+c t := t / d
+t := t / d

+t := t / d

+(a)

 (b)